bkcooper/bkcooper.github.io/content/pages/research_blurb.md

     return guess
 ```

+Richardson-Lucy corresponds to a special form of gradient descent to find the
+__maximum likelihood estimate__ assuming that each pixel of the image is
+corrupted by Poisson noise.
+The distinction from usual gradient descent
+is that the step size is fixed, but scaled at each point multiplicatively by
+the current estimate.
+One nice feature of the multiplicative update
+is that (given a feasible estimate and a positive semidefinite blurring
+operator H) it automatically preserves a non-negativity constraint on the
+estimate.
+Much of the performance of Richardson-Lucy derives from this
+constraint.

 Originally, H was just convolution with some point spread function.
-However, the algorithm works just as well for any linear operation H.
+However, the algorithm works just as well for any linear operation H. It
+is best suited for linear operators with special structure that allow fast
+computation; this generally means that H is diagonal either in estimate space
+or in the Fourier domain.
 [Ingaramo et al.](
 https://onlinelibrary.wiley.com/doi/abs/10.1002/cphc.201300831) point
 out that this makes Richardson-Lucy very flexible and suited for a broad
 range of computational microscopy tasks.
 In particular, it works nicely with